-Mr Geoffrey Omwoyo and Dr John Byrne AM THE POLICE RECRUIT SQUAD PATRON SCHEME The scheme was started by the Police Commissioner Barry Mathews in 2000.
+Mr Geoffrey Omwoyo and Dr John Byrne AM Dr Byrne became severely deaf between the ages of 8 and 12 years.
+He had therefore developed speech before becoming deaf.
+He does not use Auslan or lip reading, but has always relied on information to be put in writing.
+He writes "As an aside, that did not hold me back.
+I had a doctorate in my early 20s followed by several overseas post docs.
+As an undergraduate I sat at the back for the first lecture and scanned for students who were taking notes.
+Next lecture I would sit next to one and ask if I could share the notes, and they usually agreed.
+Often there was more than one good notetaker and my second criterion was to choose the prettiest girl.
+I met my wife at university and next year is our 50th anniversary.
+Another thing about lectures is that the lecturer rarely says anything original.
+They get it from text books.
+From first year high school onwards, I always asked what text books were being used and read them.
+When I was young it was pen and paper.
+As I got older, I was able to ensure that one of the employees who reported to me was a good and willing typist to assist me at meetings."
+Dr Byrne is Commissioner for the Equal Opportunity Commission.
+He initiated the process of captioning for free to air TV, pay TV and cinema industries.
+There is now automatic captioning using software that John writes is getting better all the time.
+He and his wife use it on their mobile phones, as do his grandchildren.
+They talk into their mobile phones and he is able to read the transcript!
+Geoffrey Omwoyo from Telethon Speech and Hearing used it on the night of the Reception and it went well.
+At present Dr Byrne is still not able to use it at Business Meetings.
+There he is supported by a real-time steno-captioner who uses computer assisted captioning.
+THE POLICE RECRUIT SQUAD PATRON SCHEME The scheme was started by the Police Commissioner Barry Mathews in 2000.
 This was modeled on a similar scheme used with success in Auckland New Zealand.
 The first WA Patron to launch the scheme in October 2000 was Kevin Campbell AM.
-The purpose of the Squad Patron Scheme is to provide recruits-in-training with access to an esteemed member of our community who can reinforce the community expectations of police officers, whilst providing personal advice and guidance as appropriate.
+The purpose of the Squad Patron Scheme is to provide recruitsin-training with access to an esteemed member of our community who can reinforce the community expectations of police officers, whilst providing personal advice and guidance as appropriate.
 On graduating a recruit (selected by his/her peers) is presented with the Good Samaritan Award by the Squad Patron which is sponsored by the Order of Australia Association WA Branch.
 The officer selected has displayed unselfish kindness and generosity to other squad members and being prepared to 'walk the extra mile' in support of their colleagues.
-Members interested in becoming Patrons can contact the Patron Coordinator, Capt Michael Bleus on 0450 603 643 Squad Patrons meet for coffee and a chat to share their experiences at the Academy.
+Members interested in becoming Patrons can contact the Patron Coordinator, Capt Michael Bleus on 0450 603 643 PATRON'S MORNING TEA Squad Patrons meet for coffee and a chat to share their experiences at the Academy.